- 6 hrs ago How Can Birth Control Pills Affect A Woman's Life

 Bakrid is one of the most popular festivals of Muslims.
 It is also known as "Id-ul-Adha".
-Bakrid falls on tenth of "Dhul-Hagg", which is the last month of the Lunar year.
+Bakrid falls on tenth of "Dhul-Hagg", which is the last month of the Lunar calendar followed in Islam.
 Do you know why Muslims celebrate Bakrid?
+This year Bakrid wil begin on the evening of August 21 and will continue the whole day of August 22.

 The meaning of Bakrid is "Feast of Sacrifice", and it is celebrated by the Muslim community across the world.